antmicro/benchalot/README.md

 ```

-The Benchmarker will try to automatically detect and remove outliers (the `csv` file will still include them) with Z-score method.
+The Benchmarker will try to automatically detect and remove outliers (the `csv` file will still include them) using (modified Z-Score)[http://d-scholarship.pitt.edu/7948/1/Seo.pdf].
 To generate outputs with outliers, use `--include-outliers`:
 <!--name="outliers"-->
 ```bash